Antidepressants for children and teens

 Why do antidepressants have warnings about suicidal behavior in children?

 However, not all mental health researchers believe these warnings are necessary.
-Some studies have reported opposite results — that suicide rates in children decrease when they take antidepressants.
+Newer research indicates that the benefits of antidepressants may be greater than the risk of suicide.
+And some research indicates that suicide rates in children decrease when they take antidepressants.

 Should children not be treated with antidepressants at all?

 The warnings about a possible link between antidepressants and suicidal thoughts do not mean that antidepressants should not be used to treat children.
 Nor are the warnings meant to frighten people away from antidepressants.
 However, the antidepressant warnings should be taken as a caution to carefully weigh the pros and cons of using these medications in children and teenagers against the real risk of suicide as a result of untreated depression.

 For many children and teens, antidepressants are an effective way to treat depression, anxiety, obsessive-compulsive disorder or other mental health conditions.
 If these conditions aren't treated effectively, your child may not be able to lead a satisfying, fulfilled life or do normal, everyday activities.

 What should you do before your child starts taking an antidepressant?

 It's important that your child have a thorough evaluation before he or she starts taking an antidepressant.
 A psychiatric evaluation by a psychiatrist, or a pediatrician or family doctor who is experienced in pediatric psychiatric issues, should include: